alexjbuck/digitize-guide/docs/Step 2.md

 The mini pipelines will **only** run on protected branches.

+This is why you need protected branches.
+Unprotected branches cannot run pipelines and cannot merge into `master`.

 You can protect a specific branch, but that is cumbersome.
 GitLab lets you define a pattern with wildcard matching that will match the branch name and then protect that branch.
 For example a branch called `fix/fix-rendering-issue` would be protected with the pattern `fix/*`.

-Furthermore, you cannot merge a non-protected branch into `master`.

 This forces a branch-naming convention because your branches must comply with these patterns otherwise they will not build or merge.